MSTeo01/old-website-2.0/index.md

 ## 👋 About me

 My name is Ming Senn Teo!
-I'm currently an undergraduate Data Science major at UC Berkeley!
+I'm currently an undergraduate Data Science major at **UC Berkeley**!
 I dedicate my time to utilizing foundational techniques of Data Science to explore the impacts of climate change, learning about the price-setting process of hospital system and making it transparent to the public.

+I'm originally from Malacca, Malaysia MY.

 **Feel free to email me at <a href="mailto:mingsennteo@berkeley.edu">mingsennteo@berkeley.edu</a> or check out my [resume](https://docs.google.com/document/d/1laZB935c4CFHYRffg4BDmahkLzfhLBQLzCIWJ81t824/edit?usp=sharing).**